szhorvat/MaTeX/README.md

 ## Revision history

+#### Version 1.6.1

+ - Bug fix: better error checking for the CacheSize option.

 #### Version 1.6.0

  - `MaTeX` now threads over lists.
 A list is batch-processed using a single run of LaTeX, which is much faster than element-wise processing.
 Implemented by [Andreas Ahlrichs](https://github.com/aquadr).